awesomephant/blog/_posts/2017-10-01-teaching-machines-to-draw.md

 <video muted playsinline loop controls autoplay src='/assets/unit-10/grid.mp4'></video>

 I took some measurements to work out how far the  machine moves in a given number of steps.
-It's about 0.025mm per step (which seems way too precise, but i'm done messing with the microsteppign resolution for the moment), or 40 steps in a millimeter.
+It's about 0.025mm per step (which seems way too precise, but I'm done messing with the microstepping resolution for the moment), or 40 steps in a millimeter.
 I got slightly different results for each axis (0.023mm/step on the x-axis).
 I'm assuming this is due to differences in the stepper motors (they come from different manufacturers) and inconsistencies in the overall construction of the machine.

 Based on this data I expanded the driver code, so the machine is now aware of where it is at all times.
 This allows me to [move the pen to any point on the table](https://github.com/awesomephant/robotics/blob/6c8d4f32b5beba0490965abf3c7468a130d1f617/stepper-test.js#L93).
 By setting the two steppers to different speeds I can draw a straight line between arbitrary points.
 So far I've been using straight Javascript to make drawings - simple loops, random numbers etc. The next step will be to run SVG files through the machine.